neilmb/villagefire/index.md

 Base camp is fully accessible.
 We will work with you to be sure your needs are met; please help us do so by sharing your needs in advance.

+## <a name="herbal"></a>Herbal Wellness Tent

+Together we will create a peaceful, supportive and inviting space to take care of health & wellness concerns that may arise during Village Fire.
+It will include a massage table, herbal remedies such as tinctures & salves and various helpful first aid items.
+There will be "open hours" when a volunteer herbalist will staff the space if questions arise.
+People who want to use the space for healing such as massage or energy work can sign-up for private use.
+This space will not replace prompt emergency health care.

+Wish List: (Contact Jess to discuss)

+1. Herbal remedies and products.
+Tinctures, dry herbs, salves, bug spray...
+They must be labeled clearly with all ingredients.
+2. First aid supplies like gauze, tape, bandaids and washcloths.
+3. Items to make the space comfortable and pleasing like blankets & pillows.
+Sacred items like crystals, rocks and shells would be good too.

+If you are an herbalist and would like to help facilitate this endeavor or if you are a student of the plants and are looking to gain experience there may be mentorship and learning opportunities.

+Please contact Jess Krueger <a href="redcloverbirth@gmail.com">redcloverbirth@gmail.com</a>.

 ## <a name="food"></a>Food